 - The name cannot end with a hyphen (-).

-- Use the toggles in the Advanced Options section to customize the Horizon agent features that will be installed in the master VM.
+- Use the toggles in the Advanced Options section to customize the Horizon agent features that will be installed in the VM.

-When the option's toggle is set to Yes, the corresponding feature will be installed in the master VM.Note: In addition to the options you see selected in this Import Desktop wizard, the wizard always installs the following key features by default.
+When the option's toggle is enabled, the corresponding feature will be installed in the VM.
+In addition to the options you see selected in this wizard, the workflow process always installs the following key features by default.